Owning a car comes with a lot of responsibility. You have to check it and do the required maintenance regularly.

 The starter motor and battery work together to crank the engine.
 However, certain starter components can stop working due to wear and tear.
 These include the starter relay, solenoid, and motor.
-When this happens, you will hear a rattling sound whenever you turn on the ignition and trying to start the car.
+When this happens, you will hear a rattling sound whenever you turn on the ignition and start the car.

 This can cause new motorists alarm.
 You are driving smoothly then all of a sudden the car comes to a complete halt in the middle of the road.

-When your car is overheating it could be a signal for serious engine trouble.
+When your car is overheating, it could be a signal for serious engine trouble.
 The internal combustion system produces a lot of heat.
 The coolant plays the vital role of cooling the engine block by dissipating excess heat to the radiator.

 However, coolant leaks could mean that less coolant is reaching the engine block.
-This can cause overheating which when not contained can lead to further engine problems.
+This can cause overheating, which, when not contained, can lead to further engine problems.